 At AT&T, we are always looking for ways to embrace advanced technologies and big-data analytics in the routine management of business functions.
 This is evident in our use of technology to support our energy efficiency goals and objectives.

 AT&T’s Energy and Building Management Solution (EBMS) is changing how we manage our operations and ultimately reduce our energy consumption.
 EBMS uses our network to gather and centrally manage performance data from facility equipment across the country, which allows us to understand performance baselines, monitor equipment status and move from reactive to predictive maintenance – all while reducing unnecessary energy use.
-In 2019, we continued integrating EBMS across our footprint, with deployment complete at approximately 800 facilities.
+In 2020, we continued integrating EBMS across our footprint, with deployment complete at approximately 985 facilities.

 We also invest in our infrastructure to facilitate more sustainable studio operations.
-Warner Bros. built the ﬁrst “green” sound stage in the world in 2009, receiving LEED certification by the U.S. Green Building Council.
+Warner Bros. built the ﬁrst “green” soundstage in the world in 2009, receiving LEED certification by the U.S. Green Building Council.
 Learn more in our Product Life Cycle issue brief.

-- Network Architecture: In 2019, the AT&T Network organizations continued a decommissioning program designed to improve overall asset utilization through the systematic decommissioning and removal of obsolete network capacity and hardware.
+We have opportunities to improve our energy use as we modernize our networks.
+In 2020, nearly 5,300 projects focused on reducing network energy use, generating annualized savings of nearly 241 million kWh and $18 million.
+In 2020, the AT&T Network organizations continued several transformation and decommissioning programs designed to improve overall asset utilization through the systematic decommissioning and removal of obsolete and outmoded network capacity and hardware.
 We continue to shift control from hardware to software to make our network faster, simpler and more scalable.
 Our software-defined network allows us to make advances in minimizing unused capacity, unnecessary energy expense and real estate square footage.

 Energy Management Platform

 Our energy scorecard is central to our energy management program.
 It provides much-needed visibility for facility energy consumption and project activity.
-Fed by the energy management platform, the scorecard generates easy-to-understand grades of our top 800 energy-consuming facilities and 1,200 energy-consuming retail locations.
+Fed by the energy management platform, the scorecard generates easy-to-understand grades of our top 800 energy-consuming facilities and 1,000 energy-consuming retail locations.
 The grades are based on energy consumption and activity, including initiatives related to energy efficiency projects.
 Scorecards are available to facility managers, making energy consumption performance data available across the team.
 We have found that this increased visibility helps set goals and promote innovation through shared learning.